Mysterious Island (2005)

 nuclear weapons

-Verne’s Indian prince, Captain Nemo is once again whitewashed, but at least Stewart adds gravitas to his portrayal of the ageing aquanaut.
-This version of Nemo was born an Englishman who was raised in India and committed acts of war against the British Empire killed his wife and child.
+Verne’s Indian prince, Captain Nemo is once again whitewashed, but at least Stewart brings gravitas to his portrayal of the ageing aquanaut.
+This version of Nemo is an Englishman raised in India who committed acts of war against the British Empire after it killed his wife and child.

 Nemo now wants to end all war by creating a weapon so powerful it could obliterate an entire city.
 This not so-veiled nod to nuclear weapons would have been perfectly at home in the post-war paranoia of the 1950’s.